bcosca/fatfree/readme.md

 $f3->route('GET @beer_list: /beer', 'Beer->list');
 ```

-The name is inserted after the route VERB (`GET` in this example) preceeded by an `@` symbol, and separated from the URL portion by a colon `:` symbol.
+The name is inserted after the route VERB (`GET` in this example) preceded by an `@` symbol, and separated from the URL portion by a colon `:` symbol.
 You can insert a space after the colon if that makes it easier to read your code (as shown here).

 To access the named route in a template, get the value of the named route as the key of the `ALIASES` hive array:-